 A bookworm with a taste for Victorian literature, Amanda moved to the UK from the US in 2012 to study English Literature at the University of Buckingham.
 She loved it so much she stuck around to do a Master’s in English (Exeter University), a Diploma in Theology (Oxford University), and a PhD in English (Lancaster University).
-She has taught at Lancaster and Anglia Ruskin Universities and is an Honorary Junior Fellow of the University of Buckingham.
-She was recently awarded a fellowship to teach and research at the University of Tübingen for the 2024/2025 academic year.
+She has taught at Lancaster and Anglia Ruskin Universities and currently teaches at The University of Tübingen.
+She is an Honorary Junior Fellow of the University of Buckingham.

 In addition to her work as an academic and teacher, Amanda is an aficionado of children’s books.
 One of her greatest delights in life is finding the perfect match between a book and a young person.
 In her spare time she enjoys writing for kids (most recently, dragon stories!), and has begun work on a children’s novel.